 IAS 1 - Presentation of Financial Statements ("IAS 1") was amended in January 2020 to provide a more general approach to the classification of liabilities under IAS 1 based on the contractual arrangements in place at the reporting date.
 The amendments clarify that the classification of liabilities as current or non-current is based solely on a company's right to defer settlement at the reporting date.
 The right needs to be unconditional and must have substance.
 The amendments also clarify that the transfer of a company's own equity instruments is regarded as settlement of a liability, unless it results from the exercise of a conversion option meeting the definition of an equity instrument.
-The amendments are effective for annual periods beginning on January 1, 2024.
-In the current circumstances, the Corporation does not expect any of these to have a material impact on the consolidated financial statements.
+The amendments were effective for annual periods beginning on January 1, 2024 and did not have a material impact on the Corporation's consolidated financial statements.